 Nadia is a graduate of Clemson University and Charlotte School of Law.
-She writes and speaks on issues relating to the representation of minorities in politics, hate crimes, and the securitization of communities of color.
+She writes and speaks on issues relating to the representation of communities of color, voting rights, hate crimes, public health, and community resiliency.
 She is licensed to practice law in North Carolina.
-Nadia's has been featured on CNN.com, The Hill, The Huffington Post, and The Ed Schultz Show.
+Nadia's has been featured on CNN.com, The Hill, The Washington Post, and The New York Times.

 Sub-specialties: